 Here’s a quick and very honest backstory.
 I’ve never felt super talented at cake and cupcake decorating because it’s extremely intimidating.
 Do you feel the same way?
 Bored with my usual swirl and knife-swiped frosting looks, I began playing around with different piping tips.
 As I started using new tips, my confidence shot up.
 And, as it turns out, I was pleasantly surprised with how EASY it was/is to create beautifully decorated confections.

 6 months ago, I would have laughed if someone asked me to create a plate of cupcakes like this:

 One note: I like to create TWO looks with the wilton 1M.
-That’s the tip we all used for our two-toned frosting roses last month, but it’s also the tip I use to create soft-serve looking swirls.
-Just like you see here. 🙂
+That’s the tip I use and recommend for two-toned frosting roses, but it’s also the tip I use to create soft-serve looking swirls.
+Just like you see on my margarita cupcakes. 🙂

 Watch as I use each piping tip so you know how to do it:

 Not so hard, right?
 Some are a simple swirl and others are starting in the center and gently pulling straight up.
 Let’s look at a photo of each finished look.
 These are organized in the order that they appear in the video above.